ls4/ls4-doc/api.rst

 gett(vtime:Integer, key:Raw) -> (data:Raw, attributes:Map<Raw,Raw>)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets data and attributes of the object by specifying the creation time.
+It returns the latest object created before the time.

 gett_data(vtime:Integer, key:Raw) -> data:Raw
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets data of the object by specifying the creation time.
+It returns the latest object created before the time.

 gett_attrs(vtime:Integer, key:Raw) -> attributes:Map<Raw,Raw>
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets attributes of the object by specifying the creation time.
+It returns the latest object created before the time.

 readt(vtime:Integer, key:Raw, offset:Integer, size:Integer) -> data:Raw
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets a part of data of the object by specifying the creation time.
+It returns the latest object created before the time.

 getv(vname:Raw, key:Raw) -> (data:Raw, attributes:Map<Raw,Raw>)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets data and attributes of the object by specifying the version name.
+It returns the object whose version name is same.

 getv_data(vname:Raw, key:Raw) -> data:Raw
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets data of the object by specifying the version name.
+It returns the object whose version name is same.

 getv_attrs(vname:Raw, key:Raw) -> attributes:Map<Raw,Raw>
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets attributes of the object by specifying the version name.
+It returns the object whose version name is same.

 readv(vname:Raw, key:Raw, offset:Integer, size:Integer) -> data:Raw
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Gets a part of data of the object by specifying the version name.
+It returns the object whose version name is same.

 Adding API